amazon-archives/sagemaker-containers/TRAINING_IN_DETAIL.rst

 .. _header-n831:

-How to create a Framework Container for training
+How to create a framework container for training
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A framework container is composed by a collection of Docker files and
+A framework container is composed by a Dockerfile and
-framework specific logic.
+framework-specific logic.
 Let's see the MXNet container as an example:

 .. _header-n833: